Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 Should [any novel real application be considered systems research](http://socratrees.wiki/statement/details/1529?inverse=true)?
 Should [trivial modifications to existing systems be considered systems research](http://socratrees.wiki/statement/details/1530?inverse=true)?
 I think not.

 Outside of HCI, [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike), known for his work on UTF-8 and the Go programming language, refers to "systems" as operating systems, languages, or more generally "the things that connect programs together" ([Pike R., 2000][8]).
+Systems research seeks _systematic_ solutions to a broad set of problems by cohesively incorporating a large body of prior work.
 In this broader context, one could thus view HCI systems as **user interfaces that connect applications together**.

 It is [the interplay between software architecture and the novel cross-application user interactions it enables](http://socratrees.wiki/statement/details/1531) which, to me, sets HCI systems research apart from mere "applications".
 Often, systems research tries to _reimagine_ what an "application" is.
 Two examples in my own line of work:

 - Laevo ([Jeuris et al., 2014][9]) presents an activity-centric software architecture integrating traditional task, window, and file management.
 As a systems research contribution, it envisions a future by prototyping a solution in which personal computer users are no longer burdened with file management.
 Instead, window configurations can be organized and persisted on a time line as part of task management.
 - Socratrees ([Jeuris, 2018][10]) explores the design of a new information infrastructure to evaluate, contest, and reason about information online—as opposed to merely disseminating it.
 As a systems research contribution, it envisions a future in which claims represented in multiple media sources (e.g., this article) can link to a central repository of aggregated structured argumentation.